 The “fight-or-flight” response is a typical reaction meant to protect a person from harm.
 Nearly everyone will experience a range of reactions after trauma, but most people recover from initial symptoms naturally.
 Those who continue to experience problems may be diagnosed with PTSD.
 People who have PTSD may feel stressed or frightened even when they are not in danger.

-Contact Our Mental Health Treatment In Louisville Kentucky Today
+Contact Our Mental Health Treatment in Louisville, KY Today

-If you have any questions regarding your own state of mental health, JourneyPure’s Mental Health Treatment In Louisville Kentucky is here to help.
+If you have any questions regarding your own state of mental health, JourneyPure’s mental health treatment in Louisville, KY is here to help.
 Our intake specialists are available 24/7 to assist you.
 Please give us a call or reach out to us through our site.